 Many of Jo Nin's works are based on gouache, watercolour chalk, chinese ink and pastel.
 Over the past decades, however, Jo Nin has repeatedly refined a special painting technique, the monotype.
 In this technique he mainly uses his nude sketches, which he previously sketched with watercolour pencil, graphite pencil or ink brush.
-Many of his works are reproduced in volumes 1 and 2 of the catalogue of works.

 The monotype is a painting technique of the fine arts invented by Giovanni Benedetto Castiglione, who came from Genoa, in the 17th century.
 The monotype is a combined process in which first an oil paint of the desired shade and ideal viscosity is mixed and applied to a metal plate.
 Then the laterally reversed drawing, painting and pressing process takes place from the back of the base material, for example on paper or cardboard, which creates the work of art on the front.